OriolFilter/Docker_101/README.md

         # network_mode: host

         volumes: # Volumes to share with the docker

-         # - type: volume  # this works for virtualy created docker volumes
-         #   source: mycreatedvolume
-         #   target: /data
-         #   read_only: true # Sets the volume as read only
-         #   volume:
-         #     nocopy: true

           - type: bind # instead of using a created volume it uses a folder or file in our system.
             source: ./demo.php
             target: /var/www/html/index.php
             read_only: true

          # - ./demo.php:/var/www/html/index.php:ro # This is the simple way

 To test if it works you can open http://localhost:8080.